afirstenberg/multivocal/README.md

     The `multivocal.welcome` Action is one that is provided by the standard Intents, and is called when the conversation begins.

-2. Load the multivocal library and add this to the configuration.
+    Building the configuration automatically adds it to Multivocal's configuration.

 3. Register the function to be called when a request comes in from Dialogflow and have multivocal process it.